kontainapp/km/payloads/demo-dweb/demo-script.md

 * The demo hardware is expected to have KM repo checked out in `~/workspace/km`
 * KM build is successful
-* Docker v18.x should be installed for `make distro` and `make publish` to work.
+* Docker v18.x should be installed for `make runenv-image` and `make push-runenv-image` to work.
 You can use docker-ce or moby-engine, they both install docker v18.x.
   * If docker is already installed, check version with `docker version -f 'Client: {{.Client.Version}}'`
   * For `docker-CE`, see [Docker installation info](https://docs.docker.com/install/linux/docker-ce/fedora/).
 As of the moment of this writing, they did not support Fedora30 so --releasever=29 needs to be passed to dnf
    * For `moby-engine`, just `dnf install` it.